 To date, 18 young people have successfully completed a SQA Pathways Apprenticeship.
-The programme incorporates valuable on-the-job training across the business, an appointed mentor for the duration of the apprenticeship, who guides them and assists with the completion of a Business and IT SVQ.
-Uniquely, SQA also offers apprentices the opportunity to complete a Higher National Certificate in Business Administration at a local college as part of their training.
+The programme incorporates valuable on-the-job training across the business, an appointed mentor for the duration of the apprenticeship, who guides them and assists with the completion of a Business and Administration SVQ.
+Uniquely, SQA also offers apprentices the opportunity to complete a Higher National Certificate in Administration and IT at a local college as part of their training.

 Through these two distinct yet complementary qualifications, SQA is ensuring that its apprentices are equipped with practical, demonstrable knowledge and skills that will give them the confidence to move on to the next stage in their development, either with the organisation in a permanent role, or with another employer.

 Recruitment for SQA’s newest intake of apprentices commences in March, with local roadshows targeting schools across Glasgow, Midlothian, and East Lothian.
 Applications for this year's Pathways Apprenticeship intake at SQA's offices in both Glasgow, and Dalkeith must be recieved by Friday 12 May.

 Since 2012, SQA apprentices have worked in a variety of roles across the organisation including Business Development, Finance, Human Resources, International Awarding, Qualifications Development, and Appointee Management.
 Recently, SQA took on its first specialist Modern Apprentice, Anna-Mariya Skrupska, who will be working on a Digital Media Modern Apprenticeship assisting with the development of digital learning and assessment materials.